mcchiken505/Mercury-Project/README.md

 Mercury Project - Experimental project whose goal is to port Outfit7 mobile games/apps based on the Talking Tom franchise.

+#### Mercury Project is 100% safe.
+If your Antivirus blocks the file with the launcher, then do not be misled.
+Unfortunately, we do not have a digital signature for applications, so the launcher with ports will be found by the antivirus as a virus, but this is not so!

+#### Our ports are optimized.
+Our ports are optimized and do not eat up much RAM, so your system will not lag while the port is open!

+#### 100% accurate recreations.
+We care about how our ports look and try to make them as close to the original as possible.

 ## Completed ports and their accuracy:

 ### 2010: